camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 ### Authentication

 In the **Authentication** section, select the **Authentication type**.
-If you selected _Credentials_ as the **Authentication type**, set the username and password.
-Use Camunda secrets to avoid exposing your sensitive data as plain text.
+If you selected **Credentials** as the **Authentication type**, set the username and password.
+Use Camunda secrets to avoid exposing sensitive data as plain text.
 Follow our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.

-Refer to the relevant [appendix section](#what-mechanism-is-used-to-authenticate-against-kafka) to find more about Kafka secure authentication.
+Refer to the relevant [appendix section](#what-mechanism-is-used-to-authenticate-against-kafka) to find more information about Kafka secure authentication.

 ### Kafka properties

 In the **Kafka** section, you can configure the following properties:

 - **Serialization type**: Select the serialization type for your messages.
 Choose **Default (JSON)** for JSON serialization or **Avro (experimental)** for Avro serialization.
-If you select **Avro (experimental)**, you need to input the schema that defines the message structure into the **Avro schema** field that appears below.
+If you select **Avro (experimental)**, input the schema that defines the message structure into the **Avro schema** field that appears below.
 [Read more about Kafka Avro serialization](#avro-serialization).
-- **Bootstrap servers**: Set the URL of bootstrap server(s); comma-separated if more than one server required.
+- **Bootstrap servers**: Set the URL of bootstrap server(s); comma-separated if more than one server is required.
 - **Topic**: Set the topic name.
 - **Additional properties**: Fill out the field to set consumer configuration values.
-See the list of supported configurations at the [official Kafka documentation page](https://kafka.apache.org/documentation/#consumerconfigs).
+See the list of supported configurations in the [official Kafka documentation](https://kafka.apache.org/documentation/#consumerconfigs).
 Additionally, check preconfigured values for the **Kafka Consumer Connector** in the relevant [appendix section](#what-are-default-kafka-consumer-client-properties).
 - **Offsets**: Set the offsets for the partition.
 The number of offsets specified should match the number of partitions on the current topic.
 - **Auto offset reset**: Set the strategy to use when there is no initial offset in Kafka or if the specified offsets do not exist on the server.

 #### Example Avro schema and data

 If the expected Kafka message looks like this:

-##### Kafka message

 - **Key** : `employee1`
 - **Value** :